Julien AUDEMARD

 Articles

-• Julien Audemard, David Gouard, “Voter Turnout Through the Lens of Ethnicity: Initial Findings and Research Agenda,” International Journal of Comparative Politics.
+• Julien Audemard, David Gouard, “Voter Turnout Through the Lens of Ethnicity: Preliminary Findings and Research Agenda,” International Journal of Comparative Politics.

 • Julien Audemard, David Gouard, “The October 2011 Citizens’ Primaries: Between Censitary Logic and Local Partisan Influences,” Revue française de science politique, vol. 64, no. 5, October 2014, pp. 953–970.

-• Julien Audemard, “Relationships with Politics in Context: The Contribution of Snowball Sampling,” in François Buton, Patrick Lehingue, Nicolas Mariot, and Sabine Rozier, Ordinary Relationships with Politics, Editions du Croquant, 2015.
+• Julien Audemard, “Relationships to Politics in Context: The Contribution of Snowball Sampling,” in François Buton, Patrick Lehingue, Nicolas Mariot, and Sabine Rozier, *Ordinary Relationships to Politics*, Editions du Croquant, 2015.